Finding a job

-If you don't have access to the internet at home you could check with your local library, Jobs and Benefits office/ JobCentre or use the free internet access in the Careers Resource Centres located in Bangor, Ballymena, Belfast, Downpatrick, Dungannon and Londonderry.
+If you don't have access to the internet at home you could check with your local library or Jobs and Benefits office.

 Jobs on the internet are usually advertised on 'job boards'.
 Some are dedicated to particular positions or industries while others will advertise all types of vacancies.

-JobCentreonline lists all current vacancies throughout Jobs and Benefits offices and JobCentres in Northern Ireland.
-It also links to job vacancies in 29 European countries.
+JobApplyNI.com lists all current vacancies throughout Jobs and Benefits offices in Northern Ireland.

 Some boards may be specific to the area in which they cover.

-There is a network of Social Security /Jobs and Benefits offices and JobCentres throughout Northern Ireland where you can get information on job vacancies.
+There is a network of Jobs and Benefits offices throughout Northern Ireland where you can get information on job vacancies.

 Staff will help you get details of all the support services available to you, including how to join training programmes.